It is important to understand the basic terms used before trading the market

 An agreement between buyer and seller to exchange the difference in value of a particular instrument between when the contract is opened and when it is closed.

 Number of units for a security in one standard contract.
-An indication of the standard transaction sizes for the Zero OTC contracts is available on our website at www.zero….
+An indication of the standard transaction sizes for the Zero OTC contracts is available on Zero Markets MT4.
+If you have more questions, contact our email ([email protected])

 Pair of currency that are compared when trading Forex – e.g. a contract of Australian Dollars vs US Dollar would be expressed as AUDUSD.